<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>The post <a href="https://innoprince.com/micro-saas-vetting-the-5-minute-security-check-for-browser-add-ons/">Micro-SaaS Vetting: The 5-Minute Security Check for Browser Add-ons</a> first appeared on <a href="https://innoprince.com">InnoPrince Inc.</a>.</p>]]></description>

-<p>However, in reality, a browser extension is more like a micro-SaaS provider operating within your browser session.
-It can see what you see, interact with the web pages you open, and sometimes access the same cloud applications that your business relies on every day.</p>
+<p>But in practice, a browser extension behaves more like a micro-SaaS provider running inside your browser session.
+It can see what you see, interact with every page you open, and in many cases, reach into the same cloud applications your business relies on daily — your email, your file storage, your CRM.</p>

 <h2 class="wp-block-heading">Why Browser Extensions Are a High-Leverage Risk</h2>